 One of the few interesting exhibitions of skill that one sees in knocking about among the West Indian Islands is the catching of fish by the native.
-The Caribs, says a writer, are the personification of idleness when seen ashore about their huts and in the streets of the town.
-They never seem to have anything to do and always appear to be perfectly contented to snooze about in the shade in utter disregard of what the morrow may bring forth.
-Put them, however, in one of their little dug-out canoes, with a paddle in their hand, and they are all movement and grace as they send their frail craft spinning along over the beautiful blue waves or guide them with surprising agility in through the foaming white-crested breakers that, to the uninitiated, look as though they were savage and their too venturesome occupants.
+The Caribs, says a writer, are the personification of idleness when seen ashore about their huts and in Gibraltar. the streets of the town.
+They never seem to have anything to do and always appear | beer a night. to be perfectly contented to snooze about in the shade in utter disregard of what the morrow may bring forth.
+Put them, however, in one of their little dug-out canoes, with a paddle in their hand, and they are all movement and grace as they send their frail craft spinning along over the beautiful blue waves or guide them with surprising agility in through the foaming white-crested breakers that, to the uninitiated, look as though they were savage enough to swallow up the cockleshell boats and their too venturesome occupants.

-A stranger would have gone through an extended course of anti-fat before he could stand a chance of seating himself on one of crazy cance without fear of spilling himself | Charlottesville, Va. out into the briny and offering a tempting morsel to the ubiquitous sharks, whose ugly fins afford ever-present reminders of what is in store for the unwary.
-Blow high blow low, the native fisherman must take his chances and go out for sea-food, which apparently forms the chief portion of his

-How many of them fail to return there is no means of ascertaining, but it is quite safe to say that an occasional accident must occur where so many and such great risks are run.
-There is usually but one occupant to a canoe, but in spite of this fact, and in de-Springing lightly down on to the platform, fiance of the burning rays of the tropical Compte de Chabannes La Pallieo.
-It will be half the weight of a vessel of similar sun, he frequently manages to cover miles cended.
-To shake the grapnel loose from my finger, and decamped the same before his work is overland a proper mess has class constructed with a steel frame.
+A stranger would have gone through an extended course of anti-fat before he could stand a chance of seating himself on one of the narrow seats or of standing up in the crazy canoe without fear of spilling himself | Charlottesville, Va. out into the briny and offering a tempting morsel to the ubiquitous sharks, whose ugly fins afford ever-present reminders of what is in store for the unwary.
+Blow high blow low, the native fisherman must take his chances and go out for sea-food, which apparently forms the chief portion of his no means of ascertaining, but it is quite safe | highest point reached in its flight of twelve to say that an occasional accident must oc- miles was 17,000 feet. never have known who the robber was, for, cur where so many and such great risks are A 10-ton cutter, constructed of aluminium, from my finger, and decamped the same before his work is overland a proper mess has class constructed with a steel frame.